jtompkin/goclacker/README.md

 These two words happen to be automagically defined whenever you start the program.
 If you hate them (or any other words you define) you can delete a defined word by providing its name after `=` without any definition.
-You can also freely redifine any currently defined word.
+You can also freely redefine any currently defined word.

 ```
   > = sqrt